Combatting Racism with Connections & Understanding

 Racism is a human value issue, not just a black and white issue

 Racism is a human value issue, not just a black and white issue Discussing it primarily as a black and white issue creates a couple of problems: it discredits the voices of other skin tones and it draws a clear line between two enemies, distracting from the real problem.
 Now we’re focusing primarily on two polar opposites at war, missing that racism, or hatred of other skin tones, exists in all shades.
-For example, in the Caribean culture, there is discrimination between lighter and darker-skinned Caribbeans.
+For example, in the Caribbean culture, there is discrimination between lighter and darker-skinned Caribbeans.
 By continuing the “black and white” label of racism we keep lock people into categories rather than identifying with them as individuals.
 The real problem is the devaluing a human being, and robbing them of the image of God they were designed to represent.
 And the first step to solving the problem is discussing human beings as human beings rather than categorizing them by their color.

 People behave like people, not like an ethnicity